-Chinchillas are one of the most loved small animals that families have all around the world.
+Chinchillas are one of the most loved small animals that families own and raise all around the world.
 Wondering if chinchillas bite is a natural thought that comes to mind.

 Do chinchillas bite?

-After owning a chinchilla for quite some time, here is what I can tell you on this topic.
+After owning a chinchilla for almost 5 years, here is what I can tell you on this topic.

-The good news is that chinchillas do not bite often and you have plenty of action steps you can take to ensure that this doesn’t become an issue for you in the future.
+The good news is that chinchillas do not bite often and you have plenty of action steps you can take to ensure that your chinchilla biting does not become a problem in the future.

 I personally have never had my chinchilla bite me or anyone in my family.

 However, basic knowledge and precautions can go a long way when adopting a new chinchilla and avoiding those painful front teeth from piercing your skin.

 - Do Chinchilla Bites Hurt?

-- How To Get Your Chinchilla To Stop Biting
+- How Do I Get My Chinchilla To Stop Biting and Reducing Chinchilla Biting

 Do Chinchillas Bite and Why Chinchillas Bite